syncfusion-content/xamarin-docs/Xamarin/DatePicker/Customizations.md

 ### Enable or disable footer

 DatePicker allows enabling or disabling the footer section by setting the `SfDatePicker.ShowFooter` property to True or False.
-Default value of `SfDatePicker.ShowFooter` property is "False".
+The default value of `SfDatePicker.ShowFooter` property is "False".

 {% tabs %}